Blacksujit/WallCLI/README.md

 **✨ - Fetch Previous and Next Wallpapers**

-**✨ - Set custom resolution for wallpapes , according to your adaptive rate of windows for ex: 124×124 etc.**
+**✨ - Set custom resolution for wallpapers , according to your adaptive rate of windows for ex: 124×124 etc.**